The Best of Beautiful Tahiti Discover Your Hidden Paradise

 Papeete Market (Marché de Papeete)

 This lively market adds a cultural break to your trip.
-You’ll find local oils, handmade goods, and colorful fabrics in one place.
+At the same time, find local oils, handmade goods, and colorful fabrics in one place.

 Arahurahu Marae